imacat/chklinks/README.md

 Install
 -------

-`chklinks` uses standard Perl installation with ExtUtils::MakeMaker.
-Follow these steps:

     % perl Makefile.PL
     % make
     % make test
     % make install

-When running `make install`, make sure you have the privilege to write to the installation location.
+When running `make install`, make sure you have the privilege to write to the installation locations.
 This usually requires the `root` privilege.

-If you are using ActivePerl under MS-Windows, you should use `nmake` instead of `make`.  [nmake can be obtained from the Microsoft FTP site.]

 If you want to install into another location, you can set the `PREFIX`.
 For example, to install into your home when you are not